Large-time asymptotics in deep learning: Introduction

 \subsection{Outline}

-This paper is organized in five parts.
-In \Cref{sec: supervised.learning}, we give a brief but comprehensive presentation on the topic of deep supervised learning from the perspective of continuous-time optimal control.
-In \Cref{sec: wo.tracking}, we present and prove our first main result, \Cref{thm: no.running}, along with its interpretation and a greedy pre-training algorithm.
-In \Cref{sec: turnpike.main}, we present our main turnpike results, in both the $L^2$ (Tikhonov) in \Cref{thm: sigma.inside.penalised} -- \Cref{cor: stabilisation}, and $L^1$ (Lasso) parameter regularization in \Cref{thm: L1.regu}.
-In \Cref{sec: zero.error}, we present a couple of results illustrating a lower bound on the size of the controls needed to reach the zero training error regime (\Cref{prop_lower_bound}), as well as a local exact controllability result (\Cref{prop_Nleqd+1}).
-Finally in \Cref{sec: resnet.variable}, we present the continuous analog of residual neural networks with variable widths, illustrate some possible approaches for passing from the continuous to the discrete case, and present possible extensions of \Cref{thm: no.running} and \Cref{thm: sigma.inside.penalised} in this context.
+The remainder of the paper is organized as follows.
+In \Cref{sec: supervised.learning}, we give a comprehensive presentation of the neural ODE perspective of deep supervised learning.
+In \Cref{sec: wo.tracking}, we present our main results in the context of regularized empirical risk minimization (\Cref{thm: no.running} and \Cref{thm: thm.classification.lambda}).
+In \Cref{sec: turnpike.main}, we present our main result for the augmented empirical risk minimization problem, namely exponential decay of the training error with exponentially small parameters (\Cref{thm: turnpike.P} and also \Cref{thm: turnpike.BV}), as well as several numerical experiments stimulating the validity of our conjectures.
+Finally in \Cref{sec: resnet.variable}, we present the continuous space-time analog of residual neural networks with variable widths, depict some possible approaches for passing from the continuous to the discrete case, and present extensions of \Cref{thm: no.running} and \Cref{thm: turnpike.P} in this context.
+The proofs of all results may be found in \Cref{sec: proofs}.